spinkube/skips/proposals/00x-skips/README.md

 - email - no hyphen, lowercase.
 - GitHub - uppercase "G" and "H", no space.
 - Kubernetes - always capitalize the "K" in Kubernetes.
+- containerd - all lowercase.
+- Wasm - always capitalize the "W".
+It is not "WASM" or "wasm".
 - Spin - always capitalize the "S" in Spin.
 - SpinApp - always capitalize the "S" and "A" in SpinApp.